-- New opportunities for Quandamooka people to be employed during the construction and operations of the facility including administration roles, educators, tour guides, artists and maintenance activities.
+- New opportunities for Quandamooka people to be employed during the construction and operations of the facility including administration roles, as educators, tour guides, artists and in maintenance activities.

-- New venue and product offering which will allow for the attraction of a new demographic of visitors to the island.
+- Provides a new venue and product offering which will allow for the attraction of a new demographic of visitors to NSI.

 Expected social benefits

 Expected cultural and environmental benefits

 - Promote, exchange, and foster knowledge of and sharing of Quandamooka culture, heritage, art and environmental management.

 - Support economic expansion that aligns with Quandamooka cultural and environmental aspirations.

 - Develop a culturally appropriate and environmentally sensitive new venue; and significant piece of Island infrastructure that is in keeping with Quandamooka native title rights, interests and aspirations.

 Project achievements to date

 - Initial project plan submitted.

 - Redland City Council’s Indigenous Knowledge Centre Feasibility Study reviewed and analysed.

 - Undertaken priorities and challenges workshops.

 - Discussions undertaken with cultural heritage and archaeological consultants to understand priorities and needs.